-Indigenous communities and climate change
+Indigenous communities and climate-smart research

 Due to climate change, a general increase in temperatures is expected, decreasing agricultural productivity.
 Sustainability and food security are promoted in indigenous Mapuche communities in rural areas of Argentina and Chile.